 Edison-Ford Estates Youth Camps and IMAG Hands on Exhibits & Makers Lab.

-- Patent searching on USPTO Kids and USPTO Teens
+- Patent searching on https://USPTO.gov/ Kids.
+Access Teens site, too!

 - CA Invention Convention, see Student and Educator links